saxix/django-online-issues/docs/src/index.md

 ## Getting Started

-To get started with `django-issues`, follow these steps:
+To get started with `django-online-issues`, follow these steps:

 1.  **Installation**: Read the [Installation guide](installation.md) to install the package.
 2.  **Configuration**: Follow the [Configuration guide](configuration.md) to set up the app in your Django project and configure a backend.